 If You Often Lose Your Keys, There’s a Smart Lock for That

-It’s hard to ignore the convenience factor of a smart lock—especially if you own more than one property, happen to rent to a tenant (or plan to), or simply have someone coming and going from home at a time other than you.
+It’s hard to ignore the convenience factor of a smart lock—especially if you own more than one property, happen to rent to a tenant (or plan to), or have someone coming and going from home at a time other than you.
+(Or, like our digital director, Lindsey Mather, simply don’t want to have to fuss with looking for your keys that have seemingly disappeared in the abyss that is a commuter’s bag.
+Spoiler: She chose Level Lock+ for the invisible technology.)
 That’s because you can remotely let people in and out with the press of a button or by firing up an app on your phone.
 It also means you can often switch the code anytime.
 If this happens to be what you need, we put together a quartet of our favorites.
 Never worry about locking the door, explaining where the spare key is, or not making it home in time to greet guests from out of town.

 How We Chose These Products